d4hines/Formality/TUTORIAL.md

 ☕ The Nat Type
 ============

+Naturally, many programs deal with numbers.
+But what's a natural number anyway?
+The natural numbers (sometimes written as $\mathbb{N}$) are just the same numbers you learned as a kid, before your math teachers confused things with all those "negative", "real", or even "imaginary" numbers.
+The naturals are our old friends 0, 1, 2, 3, and so on.

+There are infinitely many naturals, and that's more than we can hold in our heads, so we need clever ways of writing them down.
+[Arabic script](https://en.wikipedia.org/wiki/Arabic_numerals) is likely what you learned first, and is a decimal (base 10) system.
+Computers tend to think in binary numbers (base 2): 0, 1, 10, 11, and so on.
+But the simplest possible representation of numbers is unary (base 1).
+Unary numbers are like marks of chalk on a wall (let's draw it ➕), with a special mark for zero (let's draw it 〰️): so ️➕〰️️ is 1, ➕➕〰️ is 2, ➕➕➕〰️ is 3, and so on.
+Following tradition, let's call ➕

+you
 **⚠️Warning: The rest of this tutorial is under construction and might not type check immediately!⚠️**